Actindo-AG/Documentation/DatabaseAndReporting/Integration/04_ManageConnections.md

     ![Edit connection](../../Assets/Screenshots/DatabaseAndReporting/Settings/Connections/EditConnection.png "[Edit connection]")

-2. Edit the desired data of the connection in the corresponding fields in the *Credentials* fields.
+2. Edit the desired data of the connection in the corresponding fields in the *Credentials* section.
-    > [Info] Bear in mind that the *Credentials* fields differ depending on the driver version.
+    > [Info] Bear in mind that the fields in the *Credentials* section differ depending on the driver version.

 3. Click the [SAVE] button.
     The *Checking credentials* notice is displayed.